AddioElectronics/Hello-CLR-CLI/README.md

 You can think of them as 2 different solutions, with 3 projects each, because in a normal scenario, you would only be calling from either Managed to Native, or Native to Managed.

-- ManagedConsole->ClrDll->NativeDll for Managed to Native.
+- Managed to Native uses *ManagedConsole->ClrDll->NativeDll*.
-- NativeConsole->ClrDll->ManagedDll for Native to Managed.
+- Native to Managed uses *NativeConsole->ClrDll->ManagedDll*.

 ### CLR DLL

 The CLR DLL is a DLL which contains both native and managed C++ code.
 This is how to interop between managed and native, and vice versa.

+Think of 3 friends, and 2 of them are kind of immature and pissed off at each other.
+They refuse to speak directly to each other, and instead tell the neutral friend to pass along a message.
+CLR/CLI is the neutral friend in the middle.

 With CLR you have full access to the C++ language, as well as access to .NET data types.
 To access .NET types, you must first add `using namespace System` (or other namespaces) where you would add your includes.